 Bladder and Kidney Cancers

 More than 90 percent of cases in the United States are transitional cell carcinomas in the cells of the bladder’s inner lining.
 Less common are the squamous cell carcinomas that form in thin, flat cells and adenocarcinomas, which arise in glandular cells.
 Both of these types typically result from long-term infections or irritation.

 The transitional cells that line the bladder form an inner cell layer beginning in the kidneys, extending down the ureters to the bladder and ending at the urethra.

 Most of these tumors are known as clear cell carcinomas, which over-produce proteins associated with the formation of blood vessels.
 It is now known that a mutation in the Von Hippel Lindau (VHL) gene is responsible for most of these cancers.

 After three months of conventional treatment for metastatic kidney cancer at Stanford, where he was surrounded by colleagues, he was not responding to therapy.
 He stopped producing red blood cells.
-He checked out of the hospital and was driven to Rational Therapeutics, where he arranged to have a lymph node removed for an EVA-PCD assay.
+He checked out of the hospital and was driven to Rational Therapeutics, where he arranged to have a lymph node removed for a functional profiling assay.
 Read John Friedberg’s story.

 The drugs with activity in bladder cancer include cisplatin and carboplatin, doxorubicin, Mitomycin-C, 5 FU, cytoxan, interferon, Taxol and gemcitabine.
 Also, good activity is seen with many drug combinations.
 When bladder tumors are removed, we can study them in our laboratory to examine the activity of each of the drugs and combinations of interest.

 As the ACS points out, kidney cancer cells are usually resistant to chemotherapy.
 Nonetheless, some chemotherapeutic agents (such as vinblastine, floxuridine, 5-fluorouracil (5-FU) and capecitabine) have been shown to help in a small number of patients.

 The development of newer classes of drugs known as the VEGF antagonists—that include the monoclonal antibody Bevacizumab and Sunitinib and Sorafenib, as well as the mTOR inhibitors—now offer benefit to a growing number of patients with this disease.